btomwhitehead/terraform-notes/README.md

 - Bypass the refresh step of plan / apply with `-refresh=false` flag.
 - Specify specific targets that you want to modify, that are resources, resource instances or modules using the `-target=resouce` flag.

-### Challenges with `count` meta-argument

-Count paramerters can create issues when indexing over lists if the underlying list is modified.
-It is preferable to use maps and a for_each iterator when possible.